 Some tourists visit for a day, stopping to see Dunedin’s highlights, before driving through to Milford Sound.

-This guide will teach you the 20 best things to do in Dunedin so you can fill a few days at the southernmost city in New Zealand.
-You’ll find a mix of free activities, natural adventures, and historic locations to explore.
+Join us as we share the best things to do in Dunedin, allowing you to fill a few days in the southernmost city in New Zealand.
+You’ll find a mix of free activities, natural adventures, and historic locations to explore – too good!

 20 Incredible Things to Do in Dunedin